Book 8

 A) Answer these questions:

-2. Why did his grandfather give him chocolates?
+2. Why didn’t his mother give him chocolates?

 B) Which words in the story mean the opposite of: